Liber Usuaus 1963 Edition

 The Liber further explains (in Latin) the names of the various components of Gregorian chant, the method for properly rendering it according to the "Solesmes method"(ordered by the Holy See to be followed by all who use the Roman Rite), how to chant the Lessons, Epistles and Gospels, a universal 1962 Roman calendar, and a section on general rubrics for applying the calendar and classification system (according to the 1960 reform).
 In addition, it features important particular rubrical notes as necessary (e.g., for the ceremonies of Ash Wednesday), a general index as well as alphabetical indexes for the various parts of the propers, antiphons, psalms, canticles, hymns, and much more!

-Additions in this new reprint include a supplement for the Mass of the Immaculate Heart of Mary (celebrated on August 22nd); the tract to be said during Septuagesima season & Lent; the extra Alleluia to be said during the Easter season in place of the gradual; and an updated table of moveable feasts.
+Additions in this new reprint include a supplement for the Mass of the Immaculate Heart of Mary (celebrated on August 22nd); the track to be said during Septuagesima season & Lent; the extra Alleluia to be said during the Easter season in place of the gradual; and an updated table of moveable feasts.

 Printed in Latin (only), in black text throughout, all of the Gregorian chant notation contains the important rhythmic signs developed by the Benedictines of Solesmes during their lengthy chant reform(ordered and sanctioned by the popes) in the early 20th century.

-Our reprinted edition is from 1963 with the 1962 rubrics which are in English, not in Latin, as some of the more recent printings have been.
+Our reprinted edition is from 1963 with the 1962 rubrics which are in English, not in Latin, as some of the more recent printing have been.
 This edition has kept the original Gregorian notation for the chant.

 6 colored ribbons;